reichlab/variant-nowcast-hub/README.md

 To submit probabilistic predictions, a [sample format](https://hubverse.io/en/latest/user-guide/sample-output-type.html) is used to encode samples from the predictive distribution for each model task.
 The hub requires exactly 100 samples for each model task.
 One key advantage to submitting sample-based output is that dependence can be encoded across horizons (corresponding to trajectories of variant prevalence over time), or even across locations (see details in [Hubverse sample model-output specifications](https://hubverse.io/en/latest/user-guide/sample-output-type.html#compound-modeling-tasks)).
 For this hub, we require that samples be submitted in such a way as to imply that they are structured into trajectories across clades and horizons.
 (See following section for how variants are classified into clade categories.)
 This means that

-a) at each location and horizon a common sample ID (in the `ouput_type_id` column) ensures that the clade proportions sum to 1, and
+1. at each location and horizon a common sample ID (in the `ouput_type_id` column) ensures that the clade proportions sum to 1, and
-b) for each location and clade, common sample IDs across horizons allows us to draw trajectories by clade.
+2. for each location and clade, common sample IDs across horizons allows us to draw trajectories by clade.

 This specification corresponds to a hubverse-style “compound modeling task” that includes the following fields: "reference_date", "location".
 Samples then capture dependence across the complementary set of task ids: “horizon”, “clade”.